tlewismedia/pta-gatsby-decap-cms/src/pages/programs/creston-sun.md

 ---
 heading: My Heading For LIbrary
 templateKey: generic-page
-title: CRESTON SUN
+title: Creston Sun
 image: /img/flavor_wheel.jpg
 ---

 ## WHAT IS SUN?

 SUN (Schools Uniting Neighborhoods) Schools are full-service neighborhood hubs where the school and partners from across the community come together to make sure kids and families have what they need to be successful - in school and in life.

 Learn more about SUN Schools>

 ## SUN SCHOOLS PROVIDE:

-* FREE After school enrichment classes
+- FREE After school enrichment classes
-* Homework and reading help
+- Homework and reading help
-* Cultural and community building events
+- Cultural and community building events

 ## AFTER SCHOOL ENRICHMENT CLASSES

 Creston SUN enrichment classes are FREE and available to all students.
 Your donations are tax deductible and make it possible for us to offer a variety of classes and serve more Creston families.
 Classes start in mid-October.
 Registration is per term and spots are limited.
 Applications will go home with your child about a week before the start of the term.

 ## CRESTON SUN REGISTRATION FORM: